theflyoccultist/hex-game/README.md

   - ✔ Draw a dynamic Hex board
   - ✔ Take user input for board size and validate it
   - Validate legal moves
-  - Check for winning conditions
+  - Check for winning conditions.

 *At this phase, the game will be player as a human vs. human game.*

 - Second step: `hex_board_evil_ai.cpp`